shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

 1. **Multi-jurisdiction scope** - Extract from Belgian (BE), EU, and International (INT) courts
 2. **No foreign national courts** - French, German, etc. national courts = automatic FAIL
-3. **Verbatim extraction** - Court names and case numbers exactly as in source
+3. **Verbatim extraction** - Court names exactly as in source (preserve abbreviations)
-4. **Context-based treatment** - Classification must match indicators in context
+4. **Context-based treatment** - Classification must match indicators in expanded context window
 5. **PRECEDENTS only, NOT procedural history** - Only count references to OTHER cases for legal reasoning
 6. **100% recall target for precedents** - All precedent citations should be found
 7. **Zero hallucinations** - Only extract what's actually in source
+8. **Administrative bodies require decision numbers** - Must have formal decision identifier

 ---